 State and local governments continue to address tax matters stemming from the coronavirus (COVID-19) pandemic.

-New and updated information from Colorado, Iowa, and New York City has been added below and is noted as added June 22, 2020.
+New and updated information from Maine, Massachusetts, and New York State has been added (described below) with a notation of having been added October 26, 2020.

 - Alabama: The Department of Revenue issued an announcement that it will not change withholding requirements for businesses based on an employee’s temporary telework location within Alabama that is necessitated by the pandemic.
 Alabama will also not consider temporary changes in an employee’s physical work location to impose nexus or alter apportionment of income for any business.